 All three and four-year-olds are entitled to 15 hours of funded nursery education for 38 weeks of the year.

 This applies until they reach compulsory school age (the term following their fifth birthday).

 Funded early education places are available at a range of early years settings including nursery schools and classes, day nurseries, play groups and pre-schools and childminders.

 The funded early years entitlement can be taken flexibly within the following limits:

-- the full 15 hours have to be taken over at least two days per week and a maximum of five days per week
+- the full 15 hours have to be taken over at least two days a week and a maximum of five days a week

 - a minimum of 2.5 hours can be taken in one day